• Skip to primary navigation

 Then, grill the chicken over medium heat for 35-40 minutes until it is tender and perfectly browned.
 Serve it up with some white rice to help balance the heat!

-Jamaican Jerk Chicken Marinade
+Jamaican Jerk Chicken Marinade Recipe

-This simple Jamaican Jerk Chicken Marinade uses pantry staple ingredients to develop its warm, vibrant, and distinctive flavor!
+This simple Jamaican jerk chicken marinade uses pantry staple ingredients to develop its warm, vibrant, and distinctive flavor.
 The quick and easy marinade whips up in just minutes but I've also included some super fresh additions for anyone desiring a more 'authentic' jerk seasoning!

 Check out this recipe